-Four of the PORTB pins (RB7:RB4) have an interrupton-change feature.
-Only pins configured as inputs can cause this interrupt to occur (i.e., any RB7:RB4 pin configured as an output is excluded from the interrupton-change comparison).
+Four of the PORTB pins (RB7:RB4) have an interrupt-on-change feature.
+Only pins configured as inputs can cause this interrupt to occur (i.e., any RB7:RB4 pin configured as an output is excluded from the interrupt-on-change comparison).
 The input pins (of RB7:RB4) are compared with the old value latched on the last read of PORTB.
 The "mismatch" outputs of RB7:RB4 are ORed together to generate the RB Port Change Interrupt with Flag bit, RBIF (INTCON<0>).

-This interrupt can wake the device from the Sleep mode, or any of the Idle modes.
+This interrupt can wake the device from power managed modes.
 The user, in the Interrupt Service Routine, can clear the interrupt in the following manner:

-- a) Any read or write of PORTB (except with the MOVFF (ANY), PORTB instruction). - b) Clear flag bit, RBIF.
+- a) Any read or write of PORTB (except with the MOVFF (ANY), PORTB instruction).
+This will end the mismatch condition. - b) Clear flag bit RBIF.

-A mismatch condition will continue to set flag bit, RBIF.
-Reading PORTB will end the mismatch condition and allow flag bit, RBIF, to be cleared.
+A mismatch condition will continue to set flag bit RBIF.
+Reading PORTB will end the mismatch condition and allow flag bit RBIF to be cleared.